 Here are three reasons why a hotdog is a sandwich, and three reasons why a hotdog is a hotdog.

 Hotdogs stand up to the English language’s test for sandwiches.

-You can’t fight city hall, or the dictionary.
+You can’t fight the dictionary.
 The Merriam-Webster dictionary defines a sandwich as “two or more slices of bread or a split roll having a filling in between.”
 And while describing a wiener as “filling” might seem a bit awkward, it is the generic nature of the term “filling” that allows for such wondrous variety in sandwiches.
 “Filling” means freedom – the freedom to make bread a most versatile canvas – for peanut butter, egg salad, and even hotdogs.
 So, is a hotdog a sandwich?
 Even Supreme Court Justice Ruth Bader Ginsburg agrees that it is.

 Hotdogs and sandwiches are the same in form and function.

 Hotdogs and sandwiches are complete meals delivered by means of bread, unified in their portability and relatively lack of mess (well, as long as you stay away from chilidogs).
 More than allowing diners to pack several food groups into a compact unit, sandwiches are vehicles of self-expression.
 Are you a minimalist or maximalist?
 A non-conformist or a traditionalist?
 The hotdog is but one of the many sandwich-y ways we express personality through cuisine.

 Sandwich enthusiasts have dubbed hotdogs with eternal sandwich-hood.